gabbykang02/DBFinalProject/README.md

 **report_generation.py** offers command line terminal based interaction with the database.
 Modify login information in the pymysql command to connect to a specific database.

-**report_generation.ipynbb** offers notebook based inteeraction with the database.
+**report_generation.ipynb** offers notebook based inteeraction with the database.
 In order to utilize interactive charts in python, you must use ipynb for GetStatCumulative and GetTwitchStats stored procedures.